christian-has-an-account/BenchProject/README.md

 GENERAL NOTES
 ---------------------------------------------------------------------------------------

--OnshoreKPI-FrontEnd (Version 0.01) Is Currently A Basic Blank Template To Layout The File Structure For The Angular5 Front-End Application.
+- OnshoreKPI-FrontEnd (Version 0.01) Is Currently A Basic Blank Template To Layout The File Structure For The Angular5 Front-End Application.

--The Project Is Purposed For The Submission, Viewing, Editing, And Deletion Of Reports By Employees Of Onshore Outsourcing.
+- The Project Is Purposed For The Submission, Viewing, Editing, And Deletion Of Reports By Employees Of Onshore Outsourcing.
 It Will Be Used To Calculate The Productivity Of Employees, Teams, And Clients Through The Total Amount Of Time Elapsed And The Amount Of Tasks Completed In Comparison To The Amount Of Time The Task Should Take To Complete.